cgulia/image-to-ansi/README.md

 # image-to-ansi.js
 node.js script for generating ASCII graphics formatted in ANSI

-Block formatting targets Discord's syntax highlighting for embeds and attachments (to circumvent the character limit).
+Block formatting targets Discord's syntax highlighting for embeds and attachments.

 Requires jimp `npm install --save jimp` for getting the pixel data from images.